 - You can use any flavor of sorbet.

 - We used a rosé champagne, you can use your favorite champagne, Prosecco or even

 - The sorbet will take quite a long time to dissolve so this is a great cocktail to serve at a party.
 Guests will be able to drink the champagne then refresh their glasses and still have sorbet leftover!

-- Please only use flowers you know are edible.
+- Flowers: Please only use flowers you know are edible.
 We used violas and daisies (Bellis perennis).
 When in doubt, use raspberries.

 - To make a mocktail: You can make a non-alcoholic champagne float by using a sparkling juice.
 While sparkling grape juice is the most natural choice, sparkling apple or pear juice is delicious too!